Scuba diving fatalities: Diving techniques, competence, and experience

 More than half of diving fatalities may be a consequence of violations of accepted good practice.
 Divers who died for reasons other than a medical cause were found to be about 7 times more likely to have one or more violations of recommended practice associated with the fatality.

-The DAN fatalities workshop of 2011 found that there is a real problem that divers do not follow the procedures they have been trained in, and dive significantly beyond their training, experience, and fitness levels, and that this the basic cause of most accidents.
+The DAN fatalities workshop of 2011 found that there is a real problem that divers do not follow the procedures they have been trained in, and dive significantly beyond their training, experience, and fitness levels, and that this was the basic cause of most accidents.
 In litigation involving diving accidents, the legal panel reported that 85% to 90% of the cases were attributable to diver error.
 This is consistent with several scientific studies.
 Medical issues are a significant part of the problem, and certified divers are responsible for assessing their own fitness and ability to do any particular dive.
 Experience was also cited as a significant factor, with occasional divers at higher risk than regular divers, and the majority of fatalities had only entry level or slightly higher qualification ("Advanced open-water diver" certification is included in this grouping).

 A large percentage (40 to 60%) of deaths in the Edmonds summary were associated with panic, a psychological reaction to stress which is characterized by irrational and unhelpful behaviour, which reduces the chances of survival.
 Panic typically occurs when a susceptible diver is in a threatening and unfamiliar situation, such as running out of breathing gas, or loss of ability to control depth, and is commonly complicated by inappropriate response to the triggering situation, which generally makes the situation worse.
 Evidence of panic is derived from behavioural reports from eyewitnesses.

 Inadequate gas supply

-The ANZ survey found in 56% of fatalities and the DAN survey in 41%, that the diver was either running low or was out of gas.
+The ANZ survey found in 56% of fatalities and the DAN survey in 41%, that the diver was either running low or was out of breathing gas.
 When equipment was tested following death, few victims had an ample gas supply remaining.
 The surveys indicated that most problems started when the diver became aware of a low on air situation.
 8% of the divers died while trying to snorkel on the surface, apparently trying to conserve air.
 Concern about a shortage of air may affect the diver's ability to cope with a second problem which may develop during the dive, or may cause the diver to surface early and possibly alone in a stressed state of mind, where he is then unable to cope with surface conditions.